rust-lang/rust-analyzer/verus_syntax_update.md

 5. Might need to change various rust-analyzer files, but most of them are straight forward, and they are alerted my "missing enum case" by the compiler. e.g. `syntax/src/ast/prec.rs`,

 6. To modify the parser, start from `syntax/src/grammar/verus.rs`.
 Verus specific lang items(e.g. `requires` `ensures`) should be parsed here.
 For modified items (e.g. `WhileExpr`), the parser is modified in-place.
+See `item.rs` and `expression.rs` for examples of these.